 Saturn has been on my mind this week.
 Or rather Saturn has been pinging me, tapping my shoulder and nudging my conscience, in the same way, most of us might experience Saturn — which is to say obliquely.
 From the corner of your eye, in the tractor beam of a projection or a dark figure in a dream.

 Most of us have our eye, ear and heart tuned to the frequencies of the other planets and lights: Mercury (planning and conceptualizing), Venus (feeling what we want), Mars (getting what we want), Jupiter (persuing realities beyond the personal).
 The Moon â€“ what poet Mary Oliver calls the soft animal of your body â€“ is the fluid medium of consciousness and how our instinctive nature compliments the Sun’s ceaseless, live-giving radiance.

 But with Saturn we’ve what psychologists call depression.
 If you tune out your conventional notions about depression and consider the condition in a different light, you will see something like this:

-The writer Thomas Moore wrote that depression is an answer — a remedy — to our manic hyperactivity, a frantic state reinforced by the constant buzz and hum of our info-glutted age.
-Feeling low and heavy we are forced to move inward and that movement inward is necessary for the soul.
+The writer Thomas Moore wrote that depression is an answer — a remedy — to manic hyperactivity, a frantic state reinforced by the constant buzz and hum of our info-glutted age.
+Feeling low and heavy we are forced to move inward and realign with the natural rhythm of our Earth-based bodies.
 It creates psychic space, a container for deeper reflection â€“ where sensitivity increases and life events feel less threatening.
 In our bodies, we access the Earth’s wisdom to maneuver dilemmas.
 I mean, the Earth’s been doing just that for billions of years.